Hamza-Bouzoubaa/Mealer-AndroidStudioApp/README.md

 ## Getting started

 To get started, you will need `Android Studio`.
 Once you've opened the project, please accept any requests to download plugins.
-This project currently depends on the [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions) and [Lombok](https://plugins.jetbrains.com/plugin/6317-lombok).
+This project currently depends on the [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions).

 [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions) ensures unified imports and code formating is applied to all contributed code.

-[Lombok](https://plugins.jetbrains.com/plugin/6317-lombok) creates Getters, Setters, and other tedious methods automatically through the use of `Annotations`.
-A quick read of the documentation can be very useful.

 Once your IDE is setup, see [Contributions](#contributions) for information on how to contribute to the project.